LafayelFaye/Feburary-Layout/README.md

 This layout was created by Estella Santiago aka LafayelFaye
 * [Behance](https://www.behance.net/estellasantiago
 ## Do's and Don'ts
 To edit the layout (the index, about, links, and terms) open the index.html in an editor such as Notepad.
-You're welcome to edit the style.css and change the colors, font, etc.
+And you would do the same when editing the other website pages.
+You're welcome to edit the style.css and change the colors, font, etc. Just leave the credit intact. <3